Pranita-2145/DSA_Java/README.md

 7. Selectionsort.java = Contains solution for sorting a given array in asending order using Selection sort algorithm.
 8. Insertionsort.java =  Contains solution for sorting a given array in asending order using Insertion sort algorithm.
 9. Countingsort.java = Added code od Counting sort algorithm
+10. QuickSort.java = Contains code for Sorting Algorithm using QuickSort